Pita Limjaroenrat: Member of the House of Representatives

 Pita aspired to become a politician since he was in his 20s.
 He became a member of the Future Forward Party following an invitation from the party leader Thanathorn Juangroongruangkit.
 He ran as a candidate in the 2019 general election and was elected as the fourth party-list representative for his party in the House of Representatives.
 (Note: He became the third party-list representative after the first party-list representative and party leader Thanathorn Juangroongruangkit was disqualified by Thailand's constitutional court in November 2019.)

 In July 2019, Pita gave a speech in the House of Representatives about the "Five-Button Theory."
 This theory highlighted the need for government focus on key agricultural policies, including land ownership, farmers' debts, cannabis, agro-tourism, and water resources.
 His speech, notable for transcending party lines, received commendation from Interior Minister Anupong Paochinda.

-Following the dissolution of the Future Forward Party by the Constitutional Court on 21 February 2020, Pita was chosen as the leader of the newly established Move Forward Party.
+Following the dissolution of the Future Forward Party by the Constitutional Court on 21 February 2020, Pita was chosen as the leader of the Move Forward Party, second incarnation and successor of Future Forward Party.
 He, along with 54 former members of parliament from the disbanded party, joined this new party.
 Pita's formal election as the leader of the Move Forward Party occurred on 14 March 2020.
 He would later describe himself as the “designated survivor” to lead the new party.

 During the COVID-19 pandemic, Pita criticised the government for a "systematic failure of the entire vaccine value chain" starting from the initial vaccine procurement strategy.

 In October 2021, he confirmed he would be the party's nominee for prime minister after the next general election.